engrabb/myportfolio/README.md

 The portfolio is a work in progress.
 Will be expanded further to develop my design skills

-It is deployed on github and accessable.
+It is deployed on github and accessable via "https://engrabb.github.io/myportfolio/".

 # Getting Started with Create React App